svgeesus/EuroMPE/pitch-dac.md

 With a 5V ref and an output buffer [OP-C, no external components] this gives ±5V output (10 octaves) which includes Note-ON voltage, global pitchbend, and per-note pitchbend.
 Note that this does not cover the full MIDI note range of 128 notes = 10.66 octaves.
 Is that an issue in practice?

+Op-amps here need a max Vos of 100μV (1LSB), preferably better.
+Are chopper amps suitable here?
+LT1150 operates on 12V bipolar supples, has 10μV max offset.
+Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first!

 In the analog domain this is summed [OP-D] with -2V offset (to make range -3 to +8V), and offset trim (on the 2V divider).
 This op-amp also provides trimmable gain scaling to ensure an accurate 1V/oct over a 9.8 octave range (avoiding calibrating at the ends for offset errors).
 Thus the DAC should perform the inversion, so re-inverted by the inverting mixer.

 2V offset from 20k + 30k resistors [both E24 values] plus trimmer (for precision 2V, and also trimming DAC offset), buffered and inverted with [OP-E] 2 × 10k resistors.
 Watch TC on those 20k, 30k resistive divider.